 Outline Investment and Technology

-The plan must realistically outline the investment required for the facility.
+The plan should realistically outline the investment required for the facility.
 Modern manufacturing technology allows for scalable operations that can start small and expand with the market.
 Detailing the proposed technology and production capacity demonstrates a firm grasp of operational realities.

 Plan for Sourcing and Logistics